aislinb/sei-project-3/README.md

 * Limit top-rated events to only 3

 ### Want to contribute?
-If you have suggestions for improving this project, please let me know on GitHub .
+If you have suggestions for improving this project, please let me know on GitHub.

 ### License & copyright
 This project was built for educational purposes - all info is fictional